WINNER CHOSEN AND REVIEW BY SCUBAVERSE.COM’S UNDERWATER PHOTOGRAPHY EDITOR NICK ROBERTSON-BROWN

 After much deliberation by our judge….

 Congratulations to the those who were placed – some really nice images here, and well done to all those that entered.
-We cannot wait to see what October has to offer.
+I cannot wait to see what October has to offer.